 HODGES, Edward. b.
 Bristol, England, 20 July 1796; d.
 Clifton, Bristol, 1 September 1867.
-Hodges was an organist, composer, and father of Faustina Hasse Hodges* and Johann Sebastian Bach Hodges*.
-Many hymnals include Edward Hodges’s tune HYMN TO JOY, arranged from a melody in the finale of L. V. Beethoven’s 9th symphony [Opus 125, 1824] as the setting for Henry van Dyke*’s ‘Joyful, joyful, we adore Thee’*.
+Hodges was an organist, composer, and father of Faustina H. Hodges* and John Sebastian Bach Hodges*.
+Many hymnals include Edward Hodges’s tune HYMN TO JOY, arranged from a melody in the finale of Beethoven’s 9th symphony [Opus 125, 1824] as the setting for Henry van Dyke*’s ‘Joyful, joyful, we adore Thee’*.

 Cite this article